 The Sanno Matsuri is one of the three most famous festivals of Tokyo, along with the Sanja Matsuri and the Kanda Matsuri.
 It takes place in mid June in even numbered years, alternating with the Kanda Matsuri which takes place in odd numbered years.
 The Sanno Festival extends over a week and has a few events, but most of them are rather small.

-The festival's main attraction is a parade that winds through almost 20 kilometers of central Tokyo over the course of nine hours on one of the festival days.
+The festival's main attraction is a parade that winds through central Tokyo over the course of nine hours on one of the festival days.
 The parade begins and ends at Hie Shrine, the shrine responsible for holding the festival.
 Hie Shrine enshrines the guardian deity of Tokyo.
 It is believed to predate the foundation of the city, and its kami (Shinto gods) have always been associated with the protection of the city.

 When the Tokugawa shoguns began to rule the country from Edo (former name of Tokyo), the shrine also became associated with the Tokugawa family.
 During the period of their rule, the Edo Period (1603-1867), the festival became a celebration of the nation's new political center and its rulers.